alexchandler100/MAT_180/colorized/README.md

 | ResNet block       	| 32                    	| 32                    	|
 | ResNet block       	| 32                    	| 32                    	|
 | Conv2d            	| 32                    	| img_channels             	|

+The decoder upsample the input features from the bottlenck, in order to output an image of the same size as the input in terms of spatial dimenions, and number of channels.

 ### Reverse process